shamba-network/shamba-documentation/quickstart.rst

 Quick Start
 ===========

 Our data is accessible through the Chainlink decentralized oracle network.
-The table below gives the address and jobIDs that you need to specify so as to get data from our oracle.
+The table below gives the operator address and jobIDs that you need to specify so as to get data from our oracle.
 You can visit the Chainlink_ documentation_ to learn more about working with their oracle network.

 Shamba Oracle and Job IDs